ande8126/jquery-salary-calculator/README.md

 [x] store the information

-[ ] calculate monthly costs

 [x] append information to the DOM and clear the input fields.

-[ ] Using the stored information, calculate monthly costs and append this to the to DOM.
+[x] Using the stored information, calculate monthly costs and append this to the to DOM.

-[ ] If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.
+[x] If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.

 [x] Create a delete button that removes an employee from the DOM.
 For Base mode, it does not need to remove that Employee's salary from the reported total.

+[ ] Style to fit assignment Wireframe